Kristin Hunter: Career

+Her 1973 collection of short stories, Guests in the Promised Land, was nominated for the National Book Award.

+In 1955, Hunter gained national attention when her television script, Minority of One, won a prestigious writing contest.
+However, the production became a landmark case of mid-century media censorship.
+Television executives, fearing backlash from advertisers and Southern viewers, rewrote Hunter's script to change the Black protagonist into a white French immigrant.
+This experience with racial gatekeeping in the media informed much of her later work, particularly her focus on the necessity of authentic Black representation and the systemic hurdles faced by African American intellectuals.

-In 1972 she began teaching in the English department at the University of Pennsylvania, eventually retiring from the university in 1995.
+In 1972 Hunter began teaching in the English department at the University of Pennsylvania, retiring from the university in 1995.
 She was also a visiting professor at Emory University.
 She received the Moonstone Black Writing Celebration Lifetime Achievement Award in 1996.

-Commenting on her own work, she said: "The bulk of my work has dealt—imaginatively, I hope—with relations between the white and black races in America.
+Commenting on her own work, she said,The bulk of my work has dealt—imaginatively, I hope—with relations between the white and black races in America.
 My early work was 'objective,' that is, sympathetic to both whites and blacks, and seeing members of both groups from a perspective of irony and humor against the wider backdrop of human experience as a whole.
-Since about 1968 my subjective anger has been emerging, along with my grasp of the real situation in this society, though my sense of humor and my basic optimism keep cropping up like uncontrollable weeds."
+Since about 1968 my subjective anger has been emerging, along with my grasp of the real situation in this society, though my sense of humor and my basic optimism keep cropping up like uncontrollable weeds.

+Themes and Literary Style

+Hunter’s work has traditionally been seen as that of an author who makes use of elements of urban realism and social satire.
+In most of Hunter’s novels, one finds an analysis of social structures and class division within the Black community, an aspect that, according to Yolanda Williams Page, was influenced by Hunter’s middle-class upbringing and profession.

+Hunter explored issues related to identity and interracial relationships in works intended for both adults and younger audiences.
+As Hunter told Claudia Tate, many of her books revolve around “the middle-class Black person’s quest for identity.”
+According to one critic, Hunter’s first novel, The Landlord, serves as an example of how Black literature began merging with the new wave of cinema dubbed the “New Hollywood.”

+In addition to creative work, Hunter devoted much of her time to criticism, examining aspects of popular culture in her article “Why Buckwheat Was Shot,” published in 1984.